ashkanans/text-similarity-and-clustering/README.md

 ### Preprocessing Descriptions for Near-Duplicate Search

-When scraping Amazon for PC or laptop listings, the scraped data is saved as a file named `computer_results_default.tsv` in the `data/raw` directory.
+When scraping Amazon for PC or laptop listings, the scraped data is saved as a file named `laptops_results_2024-11-23.tsv` in the `data/raw` directory.
+Upon cloning the repository you have to unrar the raw.rar and make sure the file `laptops_results_2024-11-23.tsv` exists in `data/raw`.

 To address the near-duplicate search problem, we perform the search in two ways:

 1. **On raw descriptions**: Comparing the unprocessed descriptions directly.
 2. **On preprocessed descriptions**: Applying preprocessing to standardize and clean the descriptions before comparison.